 Help save the S.S.
 United States

-The S.S.
-United States is a one of a kind piece of
+and a one of a kind piece of American history.
+The ship holds the

 Mona Lisa because of its speed and reliability.

-air transport at the height of service and was pushed out of business in 1968 after only 14 years of operation.
+was shelved in 1968 after only 18 years of operation.

 For this reason the ship is very stable.
 She floats like a top.(*)